hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

-The ESP tool already allows us to flash code directly from the browser, but we need to expand that capability to other MCUs.
-The community is essential in developing C++ code that will support a wide range of microcontrollers, sensors, and actuators.
+The ESP tool already allows us to flash code directly from the browser for the ESP32 microcontroller board, but we need to expand that capability to other MCUs.
+The Community of Web Developers and Makers is essential for developing C++ code that will support a wide range of microcontrollers, sensors, and actuators and checking that these sketches work within the web browser environment.

 </details>
 <hr>